| Home | Back to Goldfish |

 Adult pompons, calico colouration, Western standard

-Pompon with a nice, smooth dorsal contour.
+Pompon with a nice, smooth dorsal contour; the body could ideally be a little deeper.
 Photographed at BAS 2007.

-Another good UK pompon, with a smooth dorsal contour and larger nasal septa.
+Another good UK pompon, with a smooth dorsal contour, slightly deeper body and larger nasal septa.
 Photographed at BAS 2007.

 This fish conforms closely to the standard, but has a slight hood.
 The fish has good calico colouration but lacks balance of colour and pattern